 Comcast, Verizon, and netBlazr provide residential internet services in Cambridge.
-Each of these companies uses different technology to reach residences.
+Each of these companies provides a unique product mix based on the type of infrastructure it deploys.
 Refer to Appendix A to view each company's product offerings and pricing structure.
-It must be noted that Comcast and Verizon provide package bundles that include internet and phone at the minimum, with a marketing strategy that bundling is a cost savings to the consumer. netBlazr does not offer product bundles, however, and focuses exclusively on providing wireless internet.
+It must be noted that Comcast and Verizon provide package bundles that include internet and phone at the minimum, with a marketing strategy that bundling is a cost savings to the consumer. netBlazr does not offer product bundles, however, and focuses exclusively on providing high-speed internet.
 Table 2 lists each of the internet providers in Cambridge by their respective target markets.